 Repercussions for Violation of a Child Consent Order

 Once entered and filed, the order is enforceable and any violations could conceivably result in jail time through a motion and order to show cause process, however jail is often a last resort.
 Violators of custody orders often have to reimburse the other party for their attorney fees and take corrective action or they will be sent to jail for up to 60 days.

 Changing a Consent Order

-One final advantage with a Child Custody Order by consent is that a court may not change the terms of custody unless a party files a Motion to Modify Custody, and must allege and prove a “substantial change in circumstances since the entry of the prior order affecting the welfare of the minor children.”
-If there has not been a substantial change in circumstances since the order was entered, then it cannot be changed.
+Consent orders aren’t written in stone, but they can be difficult to change or update.
+One party must file a Motion to Modify Custody and must allege and prove a “substantial change in circumstances since the entry of the prior order affecting the welfare of the minor children.”
+Without a substantial change in circumstances, such as moving, change in finances, or your job schedule changes, the consent order can’t be updated.